 The positions that are NOT considered direct patient care and will not fulfill the MEDEX clinical prerequisite include:

 - Anything considered administrative in nature

-If clinical experience is considered highly specialized, clinical volunteerism is one way of supplementing and strengthening clinical experience background.
-MEDEX Northwest strongly encourages spending time as a volunteer and shadowing physician assistants.
-Shadowing experience is valuable as it adds to an understanding of the PA role in healthcare, and expands the understanding of primary care.
-Volunteer and shadowing experience is a great way to supplement your experience but does not replace any required clinical paid time.
+MEDEX Northwest strongly encourages spending time shadowing physician assistants.
+Shadowing experience is valuable in adding an understanding of the PA role in healthcare and expands the understanding of primary care.
+Shadowing experience is a great way to supplement your experience but does not replace any required paid clinical time.